sklasek/anvio/anvio/docs/programs/anvi-run-workflow.md

 Essentially, an anvi'o workflow will run several anvi'o programs for you in quick succession (based on a standard set of intiial steps that will allow you to quickly get to a point where you can ask novel questions).

-As of now, the available workflows are the %(contigs-workflow)s, the %(metagenomics-workflow)s, the %(pangenomics-workflow)s, the %(phylogenomics-workflow)s, and the %(trnaseq-workflow)s.
+As of now, the available workflows are the %(contigs-workflow)s, the %(metagenomics-workflow)s, the %(pangenomics-workflow)s, the %(phylogenomics-workflow)s,  %(trnaseq-workflow)s, and the %(ecophylo-workflow)s.

 ### Before running the workflow